liamsmith3194/personal-best-pt/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website has been displayed on various devices such as Desktop PC, iMac, Laptop, iPhoneX, iPad & iPad mini.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

+-   Internet Explorer
+    -   The injury recovery image does not display.
+    -   The sticky navigation bar does not move down with a mouse scroll.
+    -   Warning message - "You are using a browser that is not supported by the Google Maps JavaScript API.
+Please consider changing your browser."

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On mobile devices the submit button's styling is removed.
+As has the hover pseudo style.
     -   A white gap can be seen to the right of the footer and navigation bar as a result.
 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.